Residence Hall Renovations

 In the fall of 2015, Cornell College put the final touches on the major renovation of four residence halls, which were ready for move-in day Aug.
 26.

-The $10 million, 15-month project will completely renovate and modernize Pauley, Rorem, Tarr, and Dows halls, four residence halls built in the 1960s that house a total of about 300 students.
-Work will begin immediately following the end of the academic year on May 11 and continue through August 2015.
+The $10 million, 15-month project involved completely renovating and modernizing Pauley, Rorem, Tarr, and Dows halls, four residence halls built in the 1960s that house a total of about 300 students.

-The renovations will include more inviting entrances and patios for each building, more natural light and activity spaces, new and expanded bathrooms, and upgrades to student rooms, including new flooring, lighting and furniture.
-All mechanical systems, including electrical, heating and plumbing, will be replaced.
-New energy efficient windows will be installed in student rooms, as well.
+The renovations include more inviting entrances and patios for each building, more natural light and activity spaces, new and expanded bathrooms, and upgrades to student rooms, including new flooring, lighting and furniture.
+All mechanical systems, including electrical, heating and plumbing, have been replaced.
+New energy efficient windows have been installed in student rooms, as well.